LSI keywords are keywords that are semantically related to each other. Does it really helps your SEO in 2020? Find out your answers here.

 But do LSI keywords really help your SEO in 2020?

-While researching on LSI keywords and its usefulness, I found this tweet by John Mueller from Google.
+While researching on LSI keywords and their usefulness, I found this tweet by John Mueller from Google.
 He posted on Twitter the line “There’s no such thing as LSI keywords – anyone who’s telling you otherwise is mistaken, sorry.”

 This tweet started with @klaudiofejzaj asking him if adding some LSI keywords will help him to rank better.
 The reply from John has then gotten some attention from others who are asking for more explanation on his tweet.
 But to no avail.